 I served a church back in the 1990s where many folks in the congregation were members of the Country Club.
 As a pastor in my twenties, there was no way that I could afford to pay the membership fee, which I suspected was in the six-figure range.
 Nevertheless, I was invited to the club as […]Read More Pastor, You (Too) are Complete in Christ

-In a recent post, I proposed 4 ways to be a great Assistant Pastor.
+In a recent post, I described 4 ways to be a great assistant pastor.
 It is only appropriate to follow that up (and I probably should have led) with a post about being a great lead pastor for an AP.
-Here are some thoughts on ten ways to be a great lead pastor for an […]Read More 10 Ways to be a Great Lead Pastor for an Assistant Pastor
+Here are some thoughts on nine ways to be a great lead pastor for an […]Read More 10 Ways to be a Great Lead Pastor for an Assistant Pastor

 While I have been a lead pastor for almost fifteen years (a church planter for the past ten), my first ten years out of seminary were spent serving as an assistant pastor in churches ranging from under 200 to over 2,000 members.
 While I loved my seminary experience and learned a great deal about the […]Read More 4 Ways to Be a Great Assistant Pastor